mbenson/backstage/.changeset/late-cycles-teach.md

 '@backstage/plugin-scaffolder': minor
 ---

+New APIs createTemplateFilter, createTemplateGlobalFunction, createTemplateGlobalValue;
-In-portal documentation of template filters and globals
+in-portal documentation of template filters and globals